andresochoa91/Portfolio/README.md

 With everything you have learned you will creating your portfolio from scratch with “create-react-app myPortfolio”.
 You are free to create your own css rules or if you want to use a CSS framework you can do it.
 The requirements are:

-* Use of components for: profile, projects, contact, about (and others you want to add)
+* Use of components for: profile, projects, contact, about (and others that you would like to add)
 * Create an Airtable account and store your data in a ‘base’ [This is an example how to use airtable to build database}(https://www.youtube.com/watch?v=7c4dCdIDSYY)
 * Import the data from your airtable base for your portfolio